RBVI/ChimeraX/docs/devel/tutorials/tutorial_hello.rst

 class to be derived from :py:class:`chimerax.core.toolshed.BundleAPI`, which has one public attribute, ``api_version``, and these methods:

+- :py:class:`~chimerax.core.toolshed.BundleAPI.initialize` -
+  invoked when ChimeraX starts up and the bundle needs custom initialization
+- :py:class:`~chimerax.core.toolshed.BundleAPI.finish` -
+  invoked when ChimeraX exits and the bundle needs custom clean up
-- ``start_tool`` - invoked to display a graphical interface
+- :py:class:`~chimerax.core.toolshed.BundleAPI.register_command` -
-- ``register_command`` - invoked the first time a bundle command is used
+  invoked the first time a bundle command is used
+- :py:class:`~chimerax.core.toolshed.BundleAPI.register_selector` -
-- ``register_selector`` - invoked the first time a bundle chemical subgroup selector is used
+  invoked the first time a bundle chemical subgroup selector is used
+- :py:class:`~chimerax.core.toolshed.BundleAPI.start_tool` -
+  invoked to display a bundle graphical interface
+- :py:class:`~chimerax.core.toolshed.BundleAPI.open_file` -
-- ``open_file`` - invoked when a file of a bundle-supported format is opened
+  invoked when a file of a bundle-supported format is opened
+- :py:class:`~chimerax.core.toolshed.BundleAPI.save_file` -
-- ``save_file`` - invoked when a file of a bundle-supported format is saved
+  invoked when a file of a bundle-supported format is saved
-- ``initialize`` - invoked when ChimeraX starts up and the bundle needs custom initialization
-- ``finish`` - invoked when ChimeraX exits and the bundle needs custom clean up
+- :py:class:`~chimerax.core.toolshed.BundleAPI.fetch_from_database` -
+  invoked when an entry is fetched from a network database
+- :py:class:`~chimerax.core.toolshed.BundleAPI.get_class` -
-- ``get_class`` - invoked when a session is saved and a bundle object needs to be serialized
+  invoked when a session is saved and a bundle object needs to be serialized

 The ``api_version`` attribute should be set to ``1``.
 The default value for ``api_version`` is ``0`` and is supported for older bundles.